-Dose A generic term that means absorbed dose, equivalent dose, atom.
+Electromagnetic waves or photons emitted from the nucleus of an atom.
 They have no charge and are best shielded by thick layers of lead or steel.
 Gamma energy may cause an external or internal radiation hazard.
 (X-rays are similar to gamma radiation but originate from the outer shell of the atom instead of the nucleus.)